 The weather is getting warmer!
 The family will be spending more time outdoors and having fun.
 But do you know how to protect your babies and toddlers from ticks?

 The big tick trauma everyone knows about is Lyme disease.
 It hits 300,000+ Americans every year and can cause anything from mild flu to painful meningitis and even chronic nerve damage, joint pains, fatigue and memory impairment.
 But, this summer the risk is greater than usual…because of mice!

-Long story short, Lyme is carried by deer ticks, but 2017 and 2018 are made worse with ticks from mice are adding to the threat.
+Long story short, Lyme is carried by deer ticks, but recently mice have added to the threat.
 A 2015 acorn boom created a rodent population surge, and those mice carry Lyme-laden ticks that eventually make it to your children.

 So, it’s time for a refresher on how to prevent against ticks and the diseases they carry.

 Tick Bites on Kids: Spotting Lyme Disease in Babies

 Once bitten, the bacteria causing Lyme usually take 24 to 48 hours to “swim” from the tick’s gut to the saliva and then enter our bodies.
 The first sign of a problem may be finding the tick still attached, but often the tick feeds and then drops off.
 The more typical first sign of infection is a red “target” rash—a circle of red skin with a central clearing that grows slowly from 2-12 inches—which appears 1 to 3 weeks after the bite.

 But, 20-30% of those infected never see this “classic” sign or even knew they had a tick bite.

 If you are vacationing (or living in) an area with ticks, consider Lyme disease if your child complains of flu-like muscle aches, headaches, joint pain or runs a fever.
 (Another, odd symptom is droopiness of one side of your child’s mouth…indicating a nerve palsy.)